robbert-vdh/yabridge/README.md

 ### Search path setup

-If you are using the _copy-based_ installation method with the prebuilt binaries from GitHub's releases section, then you'll have to modify your _login shell_'s `PATH` environment variable so that yabridge is able to find `yabridge-host.exe` and other related files.
+If you're using the _copy-based_ installation method and you're not using any of the AUR packages, then you'll have to modify your _login shell_'s `PATH` environment variable so that yabridge is able to find the files in the directory you've extracted yabridge's files to.
 Yabridgectl will automatically check whether this is set up correctly when you run `yabridgectl sync`, and it will show a warning if it detects any issues.

 To do this, you'll want to add yabridge's installation directory to your login shell's `PATH` environment variable.
 If you're unsure what your login shell is,